February 2020 industrial action

 We will be monitoring very carefully the impact of strike action on the teaching of modules, programmes and individual students.
-Our primary focus throughout the action will be on mitigating against the impact of any missed teaching and in ensuring overall learning outcomes for modules are met.
+Our primary focus throughout the action has been and will continue to be on mitigating against the impact of any missed teaching and in ensuring overall learning outcomes for modules are met.
 This may include alternative methods of providing content and supporting students.

 City remains committed to delivering an educational programme for each student during any period of industrial action and it will seek to ensure that students remain able to complete their programmes of study and graduate as anticipated.

 I have an assessment deadline, should I submit my work?

 Yes.
 Where you have been set coursework, you should work towards submitting this on time, as usual, and work on the assumption that normal penalties will continue to apply to late or non-submission of coursework.
 This includes deadlines falling on planned strike days.

 In some circumstances, assessment deadlines may be extended.
 However, you will be advised directly by Programme Teams if this is the case.

 How will my course be assessed if I have not received the teaching?

 Where scheduled teaching time is cancelled, no student will be academically disadvantaged.
 If for any reason it is not possible for missed teaching to be covered, changes may be made to the assessment content in liaison with External Examiners.
 We recognise that some courses have particular accreditation requirements: specific issues will be worked through and your Course Office will advise you.
 Assessment Boards which make decisions regarding your performance will also be aware of any impact the industrial action has had.